 What is the outlook (prognosis)?

 The vast majority of women improve within a few days of developing cystitis.
-However, if your symptoms do not improve despite taking antibiotics then you may need an alternative antibiotic.
+However, if your symptoms still do not improve after you have been taking antibiotics then you may need an alternative antibiotic.
 Some germs (bacteria) causing cystitis can be resistant to some types of antibiotic.

 You should see a doctor if you have recurring bouts of cystitis, to discuss ways of preventing it.
-See separate leaflet called Recurrent Cystitis in Women for more information.
+See separate leaflet called Recurrent Cystitis in Women for more details.

 Further help & information